wikimedia/eventmetrics/README.md

 * `composer install`.
     * Use `grantmetrics` as the `database_name`.
-    * `database_replica_is_wikimedia` tells the tests to go off of live replica data when making assertions, rather than the fixtures.
+    * `database.replica.is_wikimedia` tells the tests to go off of live replica data when making assertions, rather than the fixtures.
 Set this to `1` if you are working locally and are connected to the replicas.
     * Fill out your credentials accordingly.
 * `php bin/console server:start` to start the server.
 * You should be up and running at http://localhost:8000